-- all such machines are located in an area of the premises separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults are admitted to the area where the machines are located;
+- all such machines are located in an area of the premises separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults are admitted to the area where the machines are located; - access to the area where the machines are located is supervised; - the area where the machines are located is arranged so that it can be observed by staff of the operator or the licence holder; and - at the entrance to, and inside any such area there are prominently displayed notices indicating that access to the area is prohibited to persons under 18.

-- access to the area where the machines are located is supervised; - the area where the machines are located is arranged so that it can be observed by staff of the operator or the licence holder; and - at the entrance to, and inside any such area there are prominently displayed notices indicating that access to the area is prohibited to persons under 18.
+8. Betting premises

-6. Betting premises Betting machines
+Betting machines

-It is noted that the Gambling Commission's Guidance for Licensing Authorities states at paragraph 19.9:
+In considering betting premises licence applications, the Licensing Authority takes note of the Gambling Commission's Guidance for Licensing Authorities which states at paragraph 19.9: